Insurance AI Governance

 Consumer trust is fragile

 New Zealanders already have low trust in insurers.
 Add opaque AI making pricing and claims decisions, and a single public controversy could trigger both regulatory action and customer exodus.
-Proactive governance is reputation insurance.
+For businesses in Aotearoa's insurance market, proactive governance is reputation insurance that demonstrates the responsible practices the OECD AI Principles demand.

 Not all insurance AI carries the same risk.
-The systems that affect individual people -- what they pay, whether their claim is approved, whether they are flagged as suspicious -- need the most rigorous oversight.
+The systems that affect individual people, including what they pay, whether their claim is approved, and whether they are flagged as suspicious, need the most rigorous oversight.
+Our team helps organisations prioritise governance where the stakes are highest.

 Highest risk